Can Your Heart Rate Predict Ovulation?

 What’s more, the additional increase in heart rate seen in the luteal phase could be a way of confirming that you’ve actually already ovulated, which is definitely helpful.
 And if your heart rate stays high even after your period is due, it may indicate that you’re pregnant!

-Disclaimer: Some of this authors from the scientific study describing these claims work for the company producing fertility tracking heart rate monitors.
+Disclaimer: Some of the authors from the scientific study describing these claims work for the company producing fertility tracking heart rate monitors.
 Which doesn’t mean that the results can’t be trusted, not at all.
 But I would say it does mean that many other -independent- studies are needed to verify the value of heart rate monitoring.

 Reference: Shilaih et al. 2017.
 Scientific Reports, 7, Article #1294.